Genital Herpes

 The faster you treat a herpes outbreak, the quicker it will resolve.
 Herpes treatments are most effective when taken within 48 hours of first symptoms.

-These three treatments work basically the same, and tend to speed up healing time by about one or two days.
-Acyclovir is a topical ointment used to treat lesions and works on both oral and genital herpes.
+These treatments work similarly, and tend to speed up healing time by about one or two days.
+There is also a topical ointment that can be used to treat lesions—it works on both oral and genital herpes.

 If you’re experiencing considerable pain, these treatments can be taken with painkillers.
 For some individuals, you may need your healthcare practitioner to prescribe a painkiller, but some individuals can manage their pain with over-the-counter pain medications.